mohamednagi003/Phase-2-Project/README.md

 # MF Supplements - Online Supplement Store 💪

 Welcome to the **MF Supplements** web application — a full-stack e-commerce platform built for selling nutritional and workout supplements in Egypt.
 The platform allows users to browse, view, and purchase products with modern UI and a functional cart system.
+MF Supplements is a modern and fully functional e-commerce website tailored for selling health and fitness supplements.
+Designed for gym-goers, athletes, and health-conscious individuals, the platform provides an easy-to-use shopping experience where users can explore various supplement categories such as Protein, Creatine, Pre-Workout, Vitamins, and Accessories.

+The website features:

+An attractive and responsive user interface

+Visual product cards with pricing and images

+An interactive shopping cart system

+Organized product categories

+Scalable backend with MongoDB for product management

+The store’s mission is to empower fitness journeys by offering top-quality, scientifically backed supplements with a smooth and professional online experience.

 ---